Perondas/Arma-auto-map-art/README.md

 * -x \<X OFFSET\> Offset on the x axis.
 Default 0px
 * -y \<Y OFFSET\> Offset on the y axis.
 Default 0px

+#### Flags:
+* -f Filters out small grains from the file
+* -o Slows down the drawing process to be more compatible with remote servers

 I recommend running Arma 3 in borderless window.
 Run the generated script as administrator.
 Pressing the ESC key should immediately stop the script.
 Press CTRL + b and tab back into Arma.
 This will draw a bounding box for the final drawing.
 Tab back out and press CTRL + z, tab back in and let the script draw.
 If you don´t have enough time to tab back in, change the value in the